sandhuharshdeepkaur/Coding-and-Coding/README.md

 - Programmers are involved in a specific part of the project.
 A programmer is someone who writes/creates computer software or applications by the given set of programming instructions.

 - Then comes the Developers.
+They are involved with a greater understanding of the full project scope.
+A developer is an individual that builds and creates software and applications.
+He or she writes, debugs, and executes the source code of a software application.
+The developer also knows as Software Developer, Software Engineer, Computer Programmer, Programmer, or Software Coder.